Frequently Asked Questions

 Do you accept unsolicited applications?

-Yes, but only twice a year, in January and July.
+Yes, once per year during the month of July.
 Please carefully review our website which gives guidelines to ensure that your application meets our criteria.
 Unsolicited applications must be submitted at least six to eight weeks before your requested funding start date to allow time for application review.
 You will be notified of our decision by email within six to eight weeks.

 If my organization is filling out an unsolicited application for a contribution, is there a dollar limit to the amount of the application?